uncletrunks/OXCE-od/README.md

 OpenXcom is an open-source clone of the popular "UFO: Enemy Unknown" ("X-COM:
 UFO Defense" in the USA release) and "X-COM: Terror From the Deep" videogames by Microprose, licensed under the GPL and written in C++ / SDL.

+This repository is a port of the popular OpenXcom Extended to jz4770 devices running OpenDingux.
+At present, it has only been tested at 640x480.

 See more info at the [website](https://openxcom.org) and the [wiki](https://www.ufopaedia.org/index.php/OpenXcom).